GNazario180/RPG_Skill_Tree_System/README.md

 This is not an interactive command-line or GUI app.
-It is a code demonstration that runs from a structured main() method.
+It is a code demonstration that runs from a structured main.js file.